-Masashige Kusunoki - samurai who died for an Emperor
+Masashige Kusunoki Samurai who died for an Emperor

 Did you know there’s a towering statue of a samurai in the Outer Gardens of the Imperial Palace?
 Some visitors snap a quick picture.
 A few might marvel at the armor-clad figure on horseback, and move on.
 But who was this man?
-Why is he immortalized here in the heart of Tokyo?
+Why is he immortalized in the heart of Tokyo?

-It was a beautiful piece of work.
+The statue was a beautiful piece of work.
 Intricate detail covered it.
 The man was covered in samurai armor, pulling on the reins to bring his mount to a stop.
 He looked very heroic.
 But I had no idea who he was.

 Some years later, I passed through the area again.
 I stopped for a closer inspection.
 I read the plaque on it and found it was Masashige Kusunoki.
 Who was he?
 What did he do?
 Do you know?
+I did some research.

 A Brief History of Masashige Kusunoki

-Masashige (1294 – 1336) was a fourteenth-century samurai.
+Masashige (1294 – 1336) was a 14th-century samurai.
 He came from a wealthy family and was a scholar and a devout Buddhist.
 On top of that, he was courageous and loyal to the emperor.
 That wasn’t uncommon at the time, so why was he special?

 During his lifetime, the Kamakura shogunate ruled Japan.
 Of course, that was fine, but the Emperor, Go-Daigo, wanted real power returned to the throne.

 Luckily, he was a brilliant tactician and strategist.
 He defended two fortresses, Akasaka and Chihaya.
 That allowed Go-Daigo to return to power for a brief time.
 He rewarded Masashige for his efforts.
 The emperor gave him the governorship of Settsu and Kawachi Provinces (near Osaka).
 He also received court promotions and awards.
+That’s where it ended.

 For the loyalists, it was a disaster.
 Go-Daigo ignored Kusunoki’s military advice.
 The two forces engaged each other near Kobe at the Battle of Minatogawa.
 Masashige was on the losing side and died.
 After the battle, his head was taken and sent to Kanshin-Ji (temple) for burial.
 The new court branded him a traitor.
 It is no surprise he dropped out of history for a time!